ibm-cloud-docs/vpc/vpn-using.md

 * **Encryption** - IBM Cloud VPN for VPC supports `AES-128`, `AES-192`, and `AES-256` for data encryption during both IKE Phase 1 and Phase 2.
 * **Internet Key Exchange (IKE)** - IKE is a part of the IPsec protocol that is used to establish VPN connections.
 In IKE Phase 1, VPN peers use Diffie-Hellman (DH) key exchange to create a secure, authenticated communication channel.
 In IKE Phase 2, the peers use the secure channel from Phase 1 to negotiate parameters for IPsec tunnels.
 IBM Cloud VPN for VPC supports both IKEv1 (main mode) and IKEv2.
 See [About policy negotiation](/docs/vpc?topic=vpc-using-vpn#policy-negotiation) for the supported combinations.
 * **IPsec** - Protocol suite that provides secure communication between devices.
 IBM Cloud VPN for VPC uses UDP Encapsulation of IPsec Encapsulating Security Protocol (ESP) Packets in tunnel mode, which offers authentication and entire packet encryption.
-* **Modes** - IBM Cloud VPN for VPC offers route-based and policy-based VPN modes.
-With a policy-based VPN, traffic that matches the negotiated CIDR ranges passes through the VPN.
-For a route-based VPN, virtual tunnel interfaces are created and any traffic that is routed toward these logical interfaces with custom routes passes through the VPN.
+* **VPN gateway modes** - IBM Cloud VPN for VPC offers _policy-based_ and _route-based_ VPN gateway modes.

+   * **Policy-based VPN** - With a policy-based VPN, traffic that matches the negotiated CIDR ranges based on defined security policies passes through the VPN.
+   * **Route-based VPN** - For a route-based VPN, virtual tunnel interfaces are created based on routing table entries and any traffic that is routed toward these logical interfaces with custom routes passes through the VPN.
 Both VPN options provide the same features.
 Route-based VPNs further support static and dynamic VPN connections.
       * **Static VPN connection** - In the static route-based connection, users must manually define and configure routes in the routing table.
 To get started, select **Static** as the mode when you create a VPN gateway and [create routes](/docs/vpc?topic=vpc-create-vpc-route) by using the VPN connection type.
       * **Dynamic VPN connection** - In the dynamic route-based connection, the routes are automatically discovered and managed between networks by using BGP, unlike static routing, which requires manual configuration.
 Dynamic configuration provides better scalability, network management, and high availability.
 To get started, select **dynamic** as the connection type when you create a VPN gateway.
 Keep in mind that you must use this connection along with a transit gateway.
 See [Planning considerations](/docs/vpc?topic=vpc-planning-considerations-vpn&interface=ui#dynamic-route-based-connection-considerations) for dynamic route-based VPN.
 * **Perfect Forward Secrecy (PFS)** - PFS makes sure that DH-generated keys aren't used again during IPsec renegotiation.
 If a key is compromised, only data in transit during the protected security association's lifetime is accessible.

 ## Getting started with VPN gateways